Keitudimps/Introduction-to-Artificial-Intelligence-AI-/README.md

 This course provides a beginner-friendly overview of AI concepts, applications, and ethical considerations, and how it's used in everyday life.
 ____________________________________________________________________________________________________
 # Fundamentals of AI
-* AI is cloning of human intelligence through computer systems.
+* AI is cloning human intelligence through computer systems.
 * It uses algorithms and data in order to perform tasks that normmaly need human intelligance.
 E.g. reason and problem solving.
   **It aims to extend human capabilities and is increasingly integrated into different industries. **